softalpha0/AFR/README.md

 # AFR Savings Vault
 *A simple USD savings vault powered by AFR, starting on Base testnet.*

-AFR is a, transparent, smart-contract–powered savings vault built to help people preserve value in a stable USD-denominated asset, starting with the AFR ecosystem.
+AFR is a lightweight, transparent, smart contract–powered savings vault built to help people preserve value in a stable USD-denominated asset, starting with the AFR ecosystem.

 This repository contains the **smart contracts**, **frontend dApp**, and **roadmap** for AFR.